 Certain Wireless Communications Electronic Devices and Components Thereof

 (International Trade Commission, 337-TA-853).
-Representing respondent Kyocera in patent based investigation.
+Represented respondent Kyocera in patent based investigation.
 Case settled on favorable basis for respondent following trial.

 Certain Electronic Imaging Devices

 (International Trade Commission, 337-TA-850).
-Representing Huawei Technologies in patent infringement case involving mobile imaging technology used in handsets, tablets and other mobile devices.
+Represented respondent Huawei Technologies in patent infringement case involving mobile imaging technology used in handsets, tablets and other mobile devices.
 Case resolved following trial with favorable ruling by ITC.

 Certain Computers and Computer Peripheral Devices and Components Thereof and Products Containing the Same

 (International Trade Commission, 337-TA-841).
-Representing respondent Fujitsu Limited in a patent infringement case involving flash memory card readers used in computers and other electronic devices.
+Represented respondent Fujitsu Limited in a patent infringement case involving flash memory card readers used in computers and other electronic devices.
 Case resolved for client by favorable settlement before trial.

 Toshiba v.
 Imation et al.

 (Western District of Wisconsin).
 Representing Toshiba Corporation in a patent infringement action against several foreign manufacturers and U.S. distributors of recordable and rewritable DVDs.
 Case is pending.

 Certain Stringed Musical Instruments and Components Thereof (II)